 By the 1970’s, Bisbee was on its way to becoming a ghost town.
-Then, artists, film makers and tourists discovered the quaint charm of the old mining camp.
-Today, the Copper Queen Mine tour is such a popular attraction that I could not resist taking it.
+Then, artists, filmmakers and tourists discovered the quaint charm of the old mining camp.
+Today, the Copper Queen Mine tour is a popular attraction; I could not resist taking it.
 After purchasing my ticket, I was fitted with a bright yellow slicker, a hard hat and a battery pack flashlight.
 Our tour group of 30 straddled seats on a "man-cart," a small train that would carry our tour through the mine.
 I worried about my claustrophobia, but the train stopped about 100 feet inside, and anyone who felt uncomfortable could easily walk out and even get a refund.
 Everyone stayed for our tour, and surprisingly, I wasn't bothered by my claustrophobia.

 The tunnels are dark, cool and narrow.
 The temperature is between 47 to 50 degrees Fahrenheit.
 I was glad I had worn long pants and carried a light jacket.
 Sandals are not recommended.
-Our guide, Baker Olmstead, a former miner, explained what we were seeing, he described the mining methods used, and he told stories of the days when Bisbee was "Queen of the Mining Camps."
+Our guide, Baker Olmstead, a former miner, explained what we were seeing, described the mining methods used, and told stories of the days when Bisbee was "Queen of the Mining Camps."